 OE: To whatever degree you’re comfortable with, can you share how tough your father’s battle with ALS was?

 JH: It’s been a really rough year dude.
 I’m super blessed to have a dad like I did.
 I was really grateful to have someone in my life who’s always been there for me and supported me.
-He didn’t spoil me and taught me a great work ethic.
-Growing up, he instilled within me that the limit of what’s achievable is a reflection of how much work you put in.
-This mentality has helped me achieve a lot of things in my life.
+Growing up, he showed me that the limit of what you can achieve is a reflection of how much work you put in.
+This mentality has helped me accomplish a lot of things in my life.
 In 2021, he got diagnosed with ALS – a disease that slowly and painfully paralyzes you.
 He played football at Wyoming and was an extremely strong man, so seeing my best friend get his life taken away by this monster was really hard.
-The first few years were alright, but in the last year it progressed really fast and made it really tough for my whole family.
+The first few years were alright, but it progressed really fast in the last year which made it really tough for my whole family.
 It was easy to set the music thing aside because you start to realize what’s truly important to you.
 I didn’t really process it until it was over since I tend to be a very live-in-the-moment person.
 But I’m so grateful for the things he taught me and for being able to carry the lessons he left me.
 To spread that love to other people, and continue my journey with that part of him beside me.

 //www.instagram.com/embed.js

-JH: It all came at once and I wasn’t prepared for it.
-It’s a matter of growing up, taking the things your parents teach you, and applying them to your life.
+JH: It’s a matter of growing up, taking the things your parents teach you, and applying them to your life.
 Trying to live each day to be your best person.
-Whether it’s music projects, business projects, or whatever you’re working on – the amount of work you put in is what you get out of it.
-He really hammered that into me.
-When my fiancé and I want to start a family of our own, I want to take all those lessons he gave me and pass it on to them.
+Whether it’s music, business, or whatever you’re working on – the amount of effort you put in is what you get out of it.
+[My dad] really hammered that into me.
+When my fiancé and I start a family of our own, I want to take the lessons he gave me and pass it on.
 I want to provide a pathway for them just like he provided for me.
 Nothing I accomplished in my life would have been possible without him and I recognize that not everyone gets a father like that.
-And that’s a big part of my journey here; trying to honor the opportunities provided to me because of the path he paved.
+That’s a big part of my journey here; trying to honor the opportunities provided to me because of the path he paved.

 Want to follow Omnist?
 Follow him on socials for updates and announcements!